nataliyadurdyeva/WellPlay_App/README.md

 ### Features

-Create an account with: emails, password, profile photo, name, age, bio, preffered list of sports
+Create an account with: emails, password, profile photo, name, age, bio, preffered list of sports:

 <img src="https://user-images.githubusercontent.com/107269455/191105169-fa667615-7c8b-4bc9-9d3b-a8bb8b10e81a.gif" width="250" height="500">

 Browse other users in your city and use Search Bar to filter users by their preferred list of sports